Peter Joseph Baltes

-Peter Joseph Baltes (April 7, 1827 – February 15, 1886) was a German-born American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Alton in Illinois from 1870 until his death in 1886.
+Peter Joseph Baltes (April 7, 1827 – February 15, 1886) was a German-born American prelate of the Catholic Church.
+He served as bishop of Alton in Illinois from 1870 until his death in 1886.

 Biography

 Early life

 Peter Bates was born on April 7, 1827, in Ensheim, Rhenish Palatinate in the Kingdom of Bavaria (today a part of Germany).
 He was the fourth child of the carpenter and tinsmith Andreas Baltes and his wife Susanna née Walljan.
 In 1833, the family emigrated to the United States, settling in Oswego, New York.

 After attending the College of the Holy Cross in Worcester, Massachusetts, to study classics, Baltes entered Saint Mary of the Lake Seminary in Chicago, Illinois.
 He completed his studies for the priesthood at the Grand Seminary of Montreal in Montreal, Quebec.

 Priesthood

-Baltes was ordained to the priesthood in Montreal for what was then the Diocese of Chicago on May 21, 1853.
+Baltes was ordained to the priesthood in Montreal for the Diocese of Chicago on May 21, 1853.
 After his ordination, Baltes returned to Chicago, where he received a pastoral assignment to a parish in Waterloo, Illinois.